eltongonc/funda_serverside/README.md

 | Wifi       | 6.48 seconds       | 8.88  seconds |

 #### GZIP
 To GZIP the files I used a module called compression.
+This goes through all static files and compresses them.
 ```js
 // compression
 app.use(compression({